RedHatSatellite/sat6_scripts/README.md

 performs a sha256sum verification of each part of the specified archive prior to extracting the transferred content to disk.

-Once the content has been extracted, a sync can be triggered (-s) of all repositories belonging to a sync plan, defined in the config file.
+Once the content has been extracted, a sync is triggered of each repository in the import set.
+Note that repositories MUST be enabled on the disconnected satellite prior to the sync working - for this reason a `nosync` option (-n) exists so that the repos can be extracted to disk and then enabled before the sync occurs.

+Additionally, the input archive files can be automatically removed on successful import/sync with the (-r) flag.

 ```
-usage: sat_import.py [-h] -o ORG -d DATE [-s]
+usage: sat_import.py [-h] -o ORG -d DATE [-n] [-r]

 Performs Import of Default Content View.

 optional arguments:
   -h, --help            show this help message and exit
   -o ORG, --org ORG     Organization
-  -d DATE, --date DATE  Date of Import fileset to process (YYYY-MM-DD)
+  -d DATE, --date DATE  Date/name of Import fileset to process (YYYY-MM-DD_NAME)
-  -s, --sync            Trigger a sync after extracting content
+  -n, --nosync          Do not trigger a sync after extracting content
+  -r, --remove          Remove input files after import has completed
 ```

 - **clean_content_views**